skip to main content

 PlayStation 4

-Step 1: Select Settings on the menu.
+Step 1: Select Settings from the menu.

 Step 2: Scroll down and select Network.